Mountain Madness: The Boskoffs

+In 1997, the year after Scott Fischer's death, Keith and Christine Boskoff purchased Mountain Madness.
 In 1999 Keith died, leaving his widow Christine to run Mountain Madness on her own.
 She led expeditions for about three months that year and planned to ring in the year 2000 on the top of Mount Kilimanjaro, with a group of climbing clients.
-Other famous losses in the climbing community during this period, besides Scott and the Everest losses, were Alison Hargreaves in 1995 and Alex Lowe in 1999.

-With a renewed commitment to teaching important mountaineering skills, Mountain Madness broadened its adventure travel offerings to include a new genre of trips: "adventure treks" that include both trekking and climbing options.
+Mountain Madness broadened its adventure travel offerings to include a new genre of trips: "adventure treks" that include both trekking and climbing options.
 The company earned an accreditation by the American Mountain Guides Association as a commitment to "high technical standards, strong programs, and a quality staff of engaged and engaging climbing instructors and guides."